Saybrone/BackToTheFuture-wro2025-fe/README.md

 ### Sensors
 Our vehicle uses the `Samsung Galaxy A53 5G`'s cameras for visual input.
 The code accesses the 12MP(F2.2) 0.5x zoom back camera for input to maximise the field of view.
-To determine direction and keep track of turns, we utilize the Samsung Galaxy A53 5G's `GAME_ROTATION_VECTOR` sensor to measure the azimuth(yaw) angle
+To determine direction and keep track of turns, we utilize the Samsung Galaxy A53 5G's `GAME_ROTATION_VECTOR` sensor to measure the azimuth(yaw) angle.

 ## Software and Control
 This section discusses the control software for both rounds.
 It contains codes for each round.
 Both the open and obstacle rounds contain the turn direction identification code that uses the blue/orange lines and logic to count turns using the phones gyroscope.
 We only use the traffic sign identification on the obstacle round.